drbrain/opengl/README.txt

 [Yoshi's ruby-opengl]: http://www2.giganet.net/~yoshi/

-Status: Alpha
+Status: 0.33.0 Released!
 -----------------

 Current status:

-* Compiles and runs on GNU/Linux (with Mesa) and Mac OS X using what's in svn for [mkrf](http://rubyforge.org/projects/mkrf/) (doesn't work with the 0.1.2 release though).
+* Compiles and runs on GNU/Linux (with Mesa) and Mac OS X.
+* First gem release finally available.
+Run 'gem install -y ruby-opengl' to try it out
+* REQUIRES mkrf 0.2.0 or higher to build and install properly
+* Experimental support for OpenGL 1.2+ and 2.1
 * To compile under Mac OS X you MUST install your own version of Ruby as the version included with Tiger (1.8.2) is has a broken rbconfig and will fail to build the project properly.
 Try either DarwinPorts,